 Apples ripen about eight times faster at room temperature than they do in the refrigerator.

-Eating an apple before a meal will crowd your belly with nutrients so that you are too full to eat foods that will turn to fat2.
-The fiber can also work by binding with fatty foods in the stomach, thereby helping to release them from your system.
+Eating an apple before a meal will crowd your belly with nutrients so that you are too full to eat foods that will turn to fat.2 The fiber can also work by binding with fatty foods in the stomach, thereby helping to release them from your system.
 This will lower your cholesterol and curb weight gain.
-Overall, they get things moving.
+Overall, apples get things moving.
 After filling you and helping draw out fat from the stomach, they are then easily digested and eliminated from the body.

 2. Help Clean your Teeth

 Apples promote saliva production, which prevents plaque from forming.3 Plaque is a layer of bacteria that can cover the teeth, making them yellow and ultimately decayed without proper hygiene.
 Apples also have an abrasive texture, similar to a toothbrush, which works as a scrub for your teeth as you chomp down.
 All of these factors contribute to a white smile.
 Though apples can "brush your teeth" in a pinch, it is still recommended to clean your teeth with toothpaste and a toothbrush after every meal when possible.

 The abundance of antioxidants and other nutrients found in apples, such as flavonoids (mainly quercetin) and triterpenoids, are now known to provide a mild boost to the immune system, but strong enough to keep you from falling pray to the passing cold viruses that often plague autumn gatherings.
 These compounds are found primarily in the skin, so make sure not to peel your apples!

 Studies have found that apples slow down the aging process of the brain.4 This delightful fruit heightens the levels of neurotransmitters responsible for retaining memory health.
 Alzheimer's disease may be largely avoided by eating an apple every day.
 If you are feeling forgetful, you know what to do.